-"Liability" or "debt" means any liquidated sum due and owing to the state of Iowa or any state agency which has accrued through contract, subrogation, tort, operation of law, or any legal theory regardless of whether there is an outstanding judgment for that sum.
-Before setoff, the amount of a person's liability to a state agency shall be at least \$50.
+"Liability" or "debt" means a "qualifying debt" as defined in Iowa Code section 8A.504(1) "c" or any liquidated sum due, owing, and payable by a debtor to a public agency.
+Such liquidated sum may be accrued through contract, subrogation, tort, operation of law, or any legal theory regardless of whether there is an outstanding judgment for that sum.